 For parents, emotional overload can come from many sources:

-In fact, according to the CDC, about 1 in 5 children experiences a mental health disorder each year, making emotional wellbeing a critical concern for families.
+In fact, according to the CDC, about 1 in 5 children experiences a mental health disorder each year, making the family emotional environment one of the most important and most overlooked factors in children’s well-being.

 Many parents do not realize they are experiencing emotional overload until stress begins affecting family interactions, work, and children’s behavior.